-we can create a factor of the vector and by using the level()
+• the function factor() we can create a factor of the vector

-levels(x) #where x is an object, for example, a factor
+• where x is an object,

 factor(x = character(), levels, labels = levels,exclude = NA, ordered = is.ordered(x), nmax = NA)

-#Where x is a vector of data, usually taking a small number of distinct values
+• Where x is a vector of data, usually taking a small number of distinct values

-STEP 1: Assign variable fact1,fact2 with factor values
+STEP 1: Assign variable fact1, fact2

-STEP 2: First print original factors values
+STEP 2: First print the original values

-STEP 3:Call the built-in function factor with level as factor(c(levels(fact1)[fact1], levels(fact2)[fact2]))
+STEP 3:Call the built-in function 'factor' with level as factor(c(levels(fact1)[fact1], levels(fact2)[fact2]))

 STEP 4: Assign variable fact with the function result

-STEP 5: Print the concatenated factor
+STEP 5: Print the result value

 fact1 <- factor(sample(LETTERS, size=6, replace=TRUE))